cyberdome80/Windows-Threat-Hunting-Lab/README.md

 *   **What it does in simple terms:** This command searches the computer to find the exact tracking number (called a Process ID) of the Windows password vault (`lsass.exe`) [3.3].
 The attacker needs this specific number (`604`) to point their attack tools at it.

 **Command 2:** `rundll32.exe C:\Windows\System32\comsvcs.dll, MiniDump 604 C:\Users\Target-PC2\Documents\lsass.dmp full`
-*   **What it does in simple terms:** This command tells the computer to take a complete snapshot of that password vault's memory and save it as a file named `lsass.dmp` [3.3].
+*   **What it does in simple terms:** This command tells the computer to take a complete snapshot of that password vault's memory and save it as a file named `lsass.dmp`.
 *   **The Result:** Because the computer's security guards were still turned on, Windows Defender blocked the command immediately and shouted **"Access is denied,"** saving the passwords from being copied.

 ---